Phillies vs. Cubs MLB Betting Odds, Trends & Prediction

 Phillies vs. Cubs Public Betting Information

-Our MLB Public Betting Information page indicates that 68% of public bettors are currently backing the Cubs money line.
+Our MLB Public Betting Information page indicates that 64% of public bettors are currently backing the Phillies money line.
 Please note that these numbers are subject to change all the way up to game time, so be sure to check the link to ensure that you’re receiving the most up-to-date public betting data.

 Philadelphia Phillies DFS Spin